jaylemoigne/dnd-potion-generator/README.md

 ## 📜 Project Overview

 This generator pulls from a collection of CSV files that contain potion-related data (such as ingredients, effects, and magical properties).
-The data is parsed into arrays stored within an `ArrayList`, allowing the creation of randomized potions with each generation.
+The data is parsed into arrays stored within an ArrayList, allowing the creation of randomized potions with each generation.
 These potions can be directly used in real campaigns and have tangible, applicable effects in D&D adventures.

 ### Key Features:
 - **Random Potion Generation**: Potions are dynamically generated each time, offering a vast variety of magical brews for your campaign.